xgigil/MPDO-Locational-Clearance-System/README.md

   - [ ] Application for Building Permit
   - [ ] Cost Estimates
   - [ ] Structural Analysis
+- [ ] Resubmit Application once receiving Notice to Comply
+  - [ ] Show Upload Dropzone, based on the needed documents to comply
+- [ ] Allow Submission to be triggered only when all available Dropzones have uploaded PDF Files

 #### Personnel Side